 Built upon the foundations of an Etruscan village and overlooking Tuscany’s lush Elsa Valley, San Gimignano is a wonderfully romantic hill town and a highlight of our private wine tour through the region.
 The village earned the unlikely nickname of the “medieval Manhattan” for its striking skyline, which outlines thirteen medieval watchtowers dotted throughout the town center and lined along the stone defense wall.
-These towers, most of them built by wealthy families as a sign of their power, are one of the most impressive aspects of this beautiful Tuscan town.
+Most of these towers were built by wealthy families as a sign of their power, which is one of the most impressive aspects of this beautiful Tuscan town.

 San Gimignano is ideal for strolling with its small, historic nucleus and virtually traffic-free streets (cars are restricted here).
 The two main boulevards, Via San Matteo and Via San Giovanni, criss-cross the town, linking charming squares like the Piazza Della Cisterna, Piazza Duomo, Piazza Pecori, and Piazza Delle Erbe.
 Art Galleries, wine shops, and lovely restaurants line the perfectly manicured streets of San Gimignano.

-San Gimignano is located between Florence and Siena, not far from the Chianti Classico wine region.
+San Gimignano is between Florence and Siena, near the Chianti Classico wine region.
 Its central location makes it an easy place to visit or an ideal home base for exploring the Tuscany wine regions.
 Vernaccia vineyards enclose the town, and there are a few fantastic wineries just a few minutes from the historic center.

-In the middle ages, San Gimignano was a crossroads along the “Via Francigena,” a route for pilgrims and traders heading to Rome.
-Its fortuitous location brought wealth and prosperity, leading to a building frenzy that left the town with ornate churches, monasteries, palaces, and piazzas, most of them still around today.
-By 1199, the town enjoyed its heyday and declared itself dependent on the bishops who held sway here.
+In the Middle Ages, San Gimignano was a crossroads along the “Via Francigena,” a route for pilgrims and traders heading to Rome.
+Its advantageous location brought wealth and prosperity, leading to a building frenzy that left the town with ornate churches, monasteries, palaces, and piazzas, most still around today.
+By 1199, the town enjoyed its heyday and declared itself dependent on the bishops who held sway there.
 There were soon bitter divisions among the people.
-Still, the town managed to flourish until the Black Plague struck in 1348, slaying a massive percentage of the population and forcing San Gimignano to subordinate itself to Florence.
+Still, the town flourished until the Black Plague struck in 1348, slaying a massive percentage of the population and forcing San Gimignano to subordinate itself to Florence.
 While the fertile fields here ensured the town’s survival, it was relegated to a behind-the-scenes role until modern times, when tourism and the wine industry brought it back from oblivion.

 Gastronomy & Wine

 Gourmet shops all over town sell local specialties like wild boar sausage, a flavorful delicacy perfect for eating atop crusty bread drizzled with Olive Oil.
 Also popular is cinghale or wild boar.
-Boar eat mostly berries (sometimes grapes, if they’re allowed to sneak into the vineyards), and their meat is tender with a delicious earthy quality if prepared well.
+Boar eat mostly berries (sometimes grapes if they’re sneaked into the vineyards), and their meat is tender with a delicious earthy quality if prepared well.

 Highlights